 On average, light sleep will take up about 50 to 60 percent or more of your night, deep sleep is likely to take up 10 to 25 percent, and REM makes up about 20 to 25 percent of your nightly sleep.
 Be sure to compare your results to see if you're getting a good night's rest.

 Monitor Your Sleep

 The easiest way to keep track of your sleep pattern is through a smartwatch.
-Lucky for you, all of iTOUCH Wearable products include a sleep monitor to track the quality of your sleep.
+Lucky for you, all of iTOUCH Wearable products (such as our fitness trackers and smartwatches) include a sleep monitor to track the quality of your sleep.
 By wearing your smartwatch while you sleep, you are tapping into your nighttime heart rate and movement patterns.
 Thus, your device will be able to estimate how much time you spend in light, deep, and rapid eye movement (REM) sleep.